Vegan Pink Dragonfruit Lemon Raspberry Cake

 - Sift together the flour, cornstarch, baking soda, baking powder, and salt.

-- Assemble the layers and take a heart shaped cookie cutter and shape them.
+- To Assemble the Cake: Assemble the layers and take a heart shaped cookie cutter and shape them.

 - Place one layer of the cake down on a flat surface with about 1/2 cup of frosting on top, and use an offset spatula to spread evenly over the first layer.